tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Chef

 This plug-in provides steps that enable you to integrate existing automation for Chef into your IBM UrbanCode Deploy Processes.
-The plug-in ships with an embedded version of Chef Solo (11.16.4-1), which can be installed and used to execute a node or you can specify a different installation of Chef to use, but the plug-in step must execute on a system where Chef is accessible locally.
+The plug-in ships with an embedded version of Chef Solo (11.16.4-1), which can be installed and used to execute a node or you can specify a different installation of Chef to use, but the plug-in step must execute on a system where Chef is accessible locally.   **Platform Support:**

 ---